insightautos/cordova-gmv-barcode-scanner/README.md

 ## Prerequisites

-If your cordova-android version is below 9.0.0, you have to install `cordova-plugin-androidx` first beforce installing this plugin.
+If your cordova-android version is below 9.0.0, you have to install `cordova-plugin-androidx` first before installing this plugin.
 Execute this command in your terminal:
 ```bash
 cordova plugin add cordova-plugin-androidx
 ```